hmslima/sambahsacompletegrammar/sambahsa.md

 HOW TO SAY THE CONJUNCTIONS “AND” AND “OR”
 ========================================

-I only want to teach already now this two very basic conjuctions, because of, until we reach the chapter about conjuctions, maybe we will have seen some examples with them.
+It's good to teach you right now this two very basic conjuctions, because until we reach the chapter about conjuctions, maybe we will have seen some examples with them.

 The conjuction “and” is translated as “ed” for sambahsa.

 **He and I – **is ed io

 As “or” you need to pay a bit more of attention.
-When we deal with two nouns or pronouns, we use “au”.
+Often you'll use “au”:

 **He or me – **is au io {is Ao yo}

-But when we deal with two sentences, we use the conjuction “we” (don't confuse with the english pronoun!).
+But when we deal with two clauses, we use the conjuction “we” *(don't get confused with the english pronoun!)*.
 I'll use a complex sentense, but only look at how the conjuction is used:

 []{#anchor-144}My child, you must choose: to play in the park *or* to